Sigmmma/c20/src/content/h1/source-data/rename-txt/readme.md

 There are three parts: the name of an animation that does not already exist, the equal sign, and the name of an animation that does exist.

-[H1CE Tool](~tool) considers any spaces around the equal sign as part of the animations' names.
+H1CE Tool considers any spaces around the equal sign as part of the animations' names.
 Files typically do not have spaces at the beginning or at the end of their names.
-For most situations, do not add any spaces around the equal sign.
-The name of the animation will be incorrect.
-If the name is not correct, Tool will fail to find the animation.
+That means Tool probably will fail to find the animation, if there are any spaces on the right side of the equal sign.

-[H1A Tool](~h1a-tool) seems to ignore spaces around the equal sign.
+H1A Tool seems to ignore spaces around the equal sign.
 They are not considered as part of the animations' names.

 # Example